jethrolarson/fun-state/README.md

 <State>(initialState: State) => FunState<State>
 ```

 Creates a library-agnostic instance of the state machine with a starting state.
-This is useful when unit testing functions or components that take a FunState.
+This is useful when unit testing functions or components that take a FunState instance.

 ## pureState